johnbintz/trivial/readme.md

 ## Styles and scripts

 Styles and scripts can be searched for in a structured way.
 The included `views/application.inc` gives an example as to how this works.

+## Notes

+Trivial includes the reset.css and typography.css files from the [Blueprint CSS Framework](http://blueprintcss.org/).
+They're automatically included in the default application.css file.